apache/metron/metron-deployment/vagrant/Kerberos-setup.md

     fi
     ```

-21. Kinit with the metron user again
+18. Kinit with the metron user again
     ```
     su metron
     cd
     kinit -kt /etc/security/keytabs/metron.headless.keytab metron@EXAMPLE.COM
     ```

-22. Restart the parser topologies.
+18. Restart the parser topologies.
 Be sure to pass in the new parameter, “-ksp” or “--kafka_security_protocol.”
 Run this from the metron home directory.
     ```
     for parser in bro snort; do
         ${METRON_HOME}/bin/start_parser_topology.sh -z ${ZOOKEEPER}:2181 -s ${parser} -ksp SASL_PLAINTEXT -e storm-config.json
     done
     ```

-23. Now restart the enrichment and indexing topologies.
+20. Now restart the enrichment and indexing topologies.
     ```
     ${METRON_HOME}/bin/start_enrichment_topology.sh
     ${METRON_HOME}/bin/start_elasticsearch_topology.sh
     ```

+Metron should be ready to receieve data.

+## Push Data

-24. Push some sample data to one of the parser topics.
+1. Push some sample data to one of the parser topics.
 E.g for bro we took raw data from [incubator-metron/metron-platform/metron-integration-test/src/main/sample/data/bro/raw/BroExampleOutput](../../metron-platform/metron-integration-test/src/main/sample/data/bro/raw/BroExampleOutput)
     ```
     cat sample-bro.txt | ${HDP_HOME}/kafka-broker/bin/kafka-console-producer.sh --broker-list ${BROKERLIST}:6667 --security-protocol SASL_PLAINTEXT --topic bro
     ```

-25. Wait a few moments for data to flow through the system and then check for data in the Elasticsearch indexes.
+2. Wait a few moments for data to flow through the system and then check for data in the Elasticsearch indexes.
 Replace bro with whichever parser type you’ve chosen.
     ```
     curl -XGET "${ZOOKEEPER}:9200/bro*/_search"
     curl -XGET "${ZOOKEEPER}:9200/bro*/_count"
     ```

-26. You should have data flowing from the parsers all the way through to the indexes.
+3. You should have data flowing from the parsers all the way through to the indexes.
 This completes the Kerberization instructions

 ### Other useful commands:
 #### Kerberos